DCC-EX/EX-Turntable/README.md

 The calibration sequence is required to determine the number of steps to complete a single 360 degree rotation of the turntable.
 This avoids having to define step counts in advance, and instead enables an easy, automatic method that is "plug and play" for Conductors.
 This step value is then stored in the EEPROM for reference.

-When Turntable-EX is first installed and started, it will initiate the calibration sequence automatically and display the stored step count in the serial console, as well as writing this value to the EEPROM.
+When EX-Turntable is first installed and started, it will initiate the calibration sequence automatically and display the stored step count in the serial console, as well as writing this value to the EEPROM.

 The calibration sequence will first initiate a rotation to home the turntable (it doesn't matter where it is positioned at this point), and will then initiate a second rotation which is when the step counting occurs.
 Messages are written to the serial console to reflect the various calibration steps.